royw/appimage-updater/docs/github-support.md

 1. Check if the AppImage is inside an archive file

-## API Rate Limits Based on testing with 14 applications:
+## API Rate Limits Based on testing with 14 applications

 - **Sequential**: ~48 seconds (requests processed one by one)
 - **Concurrent**: ~29 seconds (requests processed simultaneously)